tillbiskup/infofile/README.md

 # The Infofile format

 Recording metadata during data acquisition is both, an essential aspect of and as old as science itself.
-The Infofile format is a simple textual file format developed to document research data.
-It allows researchers in the lab to record all relevant metadata during data acquisition in a user-friendly and obvious way while minimising any external dependencies.
-The resulting machine-actionable metadata in turn allow processing and analysis software to access relevant information, besides making the research data more reproducible and FAIRer.
+The Infofile format is a simple textual file format developed to **document research data**.
+It allows researchers in the lab to record all relevant metadata **during data acquisition** in a user-friendly and obvious way while minimising any external dependencies.
+The resulting machine-actionable metadata in turn allow processing and analysis software to access relevant information, besides **making the research data more reproducible** and FAIRer.

 ## Features

 * Simple text format
 * Storing structured, machine-actionable metadata
-* Minimum formatting
+* Minimum formatting overhead
 * Focussing on human-writability
 * No external (software) dependencies

 ## Requirements

-Nothing more than a (plain) text editor.
+Using the Infofile format requires nothing more than a (plain) text editor.

+Designing and further developing templates for specific experiments requires a thorough understanding of the method at hand and a structured (mental) model of the data to be recorded.

 ## Format specification